KirankumarAmbati/I-can-not-REACT/content/blog/Imperative vs Declarative programming/index.md

 const excitedPeople = people.map(name => name + '!')
 ```

 That's it!
-Notice that with this code we haven't:
+Notice that with this code, we haven't:

-created an iterator object told the code when it should stop running used the iterator to access a specific item in the people array stored each new string in the excitedPeople array ...all of those steps are taken care of by JavaScript's .map() Array method.
+- created an iterator object told the code when it should stop running.
+- used the iterator to access a specific item in the people array stored each new string in the excitedPeople array.

+Those are taken care of by JavaScript's .map() Array method.